suckowbiz/numberninja/README.md

 - ask multiplication problems in range little multiplication tables (1x1 ...
 10x10)
 - ask division problems that apply to the multiplication tables
+- help to train those problems that where answered wrong

 ## Non-Goals